-Schedule changes can be made up to the second week of class by the Associate Vice President for Academic Instruction, District Dean for Career-Technical Education, Center Dean, or the student's adviser.
+Schedule changes can be made up to the second week of class by the Associate Vice President for Academic Instruction, Associate Vice President for Career-Technical Education, Center Dean, Dean of the School of Health Sciences or the student's adviser.
 Please see the college calendar for the exact dates.